DO-WON/DO-WON.github.io/content/blog/blog2.md

 disableAnchoredHeadings: false
 ---
 ## What does this tutorial cover?
-Have you ever delved into extensive reading and meticulous note-taking, only to later realize that important details slipped your mind or got misplaced?
-Have you found yourself captivated by the gathering of valuable resources but faced challenges in effectively incorporating them into a cohesive narrative?

-Academic work entails the exciting tasks of gathering, reading, and annotating resources, writing well-thought-out manuscripts, and meticulously citing references.
-There's also the challenge of synthesizing the wealth of information you've gathered, making connections, and expanding on scattered ideas.
+Academic work entails the tasks of gathering, reading, and annotating resources, writing manuscripts, and citing references.

+Synthesizing the wealth of information you've gathered, making connections, and expanding on scattered ideas can be challenging.

 This tutorial will walk you through the process of integrating Obsidian and Zotero, allowing you to create a personalized knowledge management flow (=*Zettelkasten*)!

 ---

 ## Zotero and Obsidian?

-**`Zotero`** is a free, open-source reference management software designed to help researchers collect, organize, cite, and share their bibliographic references.
+**`Zotero`** is a free, open-source reference management software.
 Below are the features that I found most useful:
 - Zotero allows users to automatically retrieve **metadata** of references
 - Zotero has web **browser extension**, enabling users to save references directly from websites.